Ramon Magsaysay Memorial Colleges: History

-Ramon Magsaysay Memorial Colleges traces its origins to the establishment of the Mindanao Vocational School (MVS) in 1957 by Atty.
-Eugenio M. Millado and his wife, Doña Aurora Garcia-Millado, in General Santos City.
+Ramon Magsaysay Memorial Colleges originated with the founding of the Mindanao Vocational School (MVS) in 1957 by Atty.
+Eugenio M. Millado and his wife, Doña Aurora Garcia-Millado.

 In 1960, the institution received official recognition from the Philippine government and was granted college status.
 It was subsequently renamed Magsaysay Memorial Colleges (MMC) in honor of the late President Ramon Magsaysay.
-During its early years, MMC expanded regionally by establishing satellite campuses in Cotabato and Sultan Kudarat, demonstrating a commitment to increasing educational access in underserved communities.
+During its early years, MMC expanded regionally through the establishment of satellite campuses in Cotabato and Sultan Kudarat, reflecting its commitment to providing educational access to underserved communities.

 Following the death of Atty.
-Millado in 1978, leadership passed to his son, Hon.
-Florante G. Millado.
-To further solidify the institution’s identity and values, he secured formal consent from Mrs. Luz Magsaysay, widow of President Ramon Magsaysay, to adopt the name Ramon Magsaysay Memorial Colleges (RMMC).
-This renaming reflected a renewed dedication to the ideals of public service, integrity, and nation-building.
-Under his tenure, RMMC implemented strategic initiatives to broaden its academic programs and develop its infrastructure.
-A significant development during this period was the acquisition and merger of Southern Island Colleges (SIC), which ceased operations as an independent entity and was fully integrated into the RMMC system.
-Additionally, the institution acquired the Bernabe Coliseum, which functioned as a cultural and institutional venue before being divested during a subsequent strategic realignment.
+Millado in 1978, leadership passed to his only son, Florante G. Millado.
+To further strengthen the institution’s identity, he obtained formal consent from Mrs. Luz Magsaysay, widow of President Ramon Magsaysay, to adopt the name Ramon Magsaysay Memorial Colleges (RMMC).
+The renaming reinforced the institution’s dedication to the principles of public service, integrity, and nation-building.
+Under his leadership, RMMC expanded its academic programs and enhanced its infrastructure.
+Notable developments included the acquisition and integration of Southern Island Colleges (SIC) into the RMMC system and the acquisition of the Bernabe Coliseum, which served as a venue for cultural and institutional activities before being divested in a later strategic realignment.

-After Hon.
-Millado’s passing in 1992, leadership transitioned to his wife, Mrs. Elda Regner-Millado, and their four children.
-Under their guidance, RMMC continued to expand its academic offerings, modernize operations, and strengthen its reputation for educational excellence.
+After the passing of Florante G. Millado in 1992, institutional leadership transitioned to his wife, Elda Regner-Millado, along with their four children.
+Under their stewardship, RMMC continued to broaden its academic offerings, modernize its operations, and strengthen its reputation for educational excellence.

 Recent Developments

-In 2008, Ramon Magsaysay Memorial Colleges expanded its institutional presence by establishing a second campus in Koronadal City, the capital of South Cotabato.
-This campus was officially named Ramon Magsaysay Memorial Colleges – Marbel (RMMC-MI).
-A decade later, in 2018, RMMC further enhanced its academic infrastructure with the completion of a dedicated campus for its basic education and secondary education, known as the Ramon Magsaysay Memorial Colleges – Integrated School (RMMC-IS).
+In 2008, Ramon Magsaysay Memorial Colleges expanded its institutional presence with the establishment of a campus in Koronadal City, the capital of South Cotabato.
+This campus was officially designated as Ramon Magsaysay Memorial Colleges – Marbel (RMMC–MI).

+In 2017, RMMC furthered its expansion with the opening of a new RMMC–MI Campus in Koronadal City, reinforcing its institutional presence in the province.

+In 2018, the institution enhanced its academic infrastructure with the completion of a dedicated campus for basic and secondary education, known as the Ramon Magsaysay Memorial Colleges – Integrated School (RMMC–IS), located in General Santos City.

+In 2025, Ramon Magsaysay Memorial Colleges entered into an international academic partnership by signing a Memorandum of Understanding (MOU) with Sunway University in Malaysia to promote global learning, cross-cultural student exchanges, and collaborative research.

 Academics and Accreditations

-Ramon Magsaysay Memorial Colleges offers a comprehensive range of educational programs spanning basic education, secondary education, and tertiary education.
-Several of its academic programs have received accreditation from the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
-The institution strictly adheres to the national academic standards established by the Department of Education (DepEd), the Commission on Higher Education (CHED), and the Technical Education and Skills Development Authority (TESDA).
+Ramon Magsaysay Memorial Colleges offers a comprehensive range of academic programs across basic education, secondary education, and tertiary education.
+Several of its academic offerings have been granted accreditation by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
+The institution operates in accordance with national academic policies and regulatory standards established by the Department of Education (DepEd) and the Commission on Higher Education (CHED).